Are are some ways to tell the difference between simple forgetting and more worrisome conditions (and more):

 Many women have more problems with focusing or remembering things, just before and during menopause.
 (Good news - many women find this gets better after menopause.)

-Blood glucose levels that are either too high (hyperglycemia) or too low (hypoglycemia) have been implicated in memory loss.
-While having high blood glucose levels over a period of time can lead to problems of memory and brain function, a confused mental state is one sign of hypoglycemia.
-If so, it needs attention fast.
+While having high blood glucose levels over a period of time can lead to problems of memory and brain function, a confused mental state is one sign of hypoglycemia - which needs attention fast.

 Some surprisingly common medications can cause memory problems.
 (Also see the links about medications that have depression as a side effect in the section for Depression.)

-Chemotherapy's mental side effects are so well-known that they're nicknamed "chemo brain".
+The side effects of chemotherapy on memory and concentration are so well-known that they're nicknamed "chemo brain".

 Often a specialist will need to diagnose dementia, since it can be difficult to tell between certain types.
 Your healthcare team may request different tests or questionnaires.
 These resources can help prepare for a dementia evaluation.